First Aid: Chickenpox

 What to Do

-- Put calamine lotion on itchy areas (but not on the face, especially near the eyes, or on the genitals).
+- Put calamine lotion on itchy areas (but don't use it on the face, especially near the eyes).

 Get Medical Care if Your Child: